autowarefoundation/autoware.universe/localization/yabloc/README.md

 # YabLoc

-**YabLoc** is camera-baed localization with vector map.
+**YabLoc** is vision-baed localization with vector map.

-This has been developed as a new location stack for [Autoware](https://github.com/autowarefoundation/autoware).
+This has been developed as a new localization stack for [Autoware](https://github.com/autowarefoundation/autoware).

 ![thumbnail](docs/yabloc_thumbnail.jpg)